Afghanistan says Taliban leader dead, urges peace talks

 Schultz called on the Taliban to end the bloodshed.

-“They can accept the government of Afghanistan’s invitation to join a peace process ... or they can choose to continue fighting Afghans and destabilizing their own country,” he said.
+“They can accept the government of Afghanistan’s invitation to join a peace process ... or they can choose to continue fighting Afghans and destabilising their own country,” he said.

 Omar’s death may not affect Taliban operations on the ground, but it is likely to intensify an internal tussle to replace him and Grare said the loss of the rallying point Omar represented could benefit the growing Islamic State movement in the country.